uber/cadence/docker/README.md

 Note that each env variable has a default value, so you don't have to specify it if the default works for you.
 For more options to configure the docker, please refer to `config_template.yaml`.

-For <tag>, you may not use `auto-setup` images for production deployment.
-See the above explanation.
+For `<tag>`, use `auto-setup` images only for first initial setup, and use regular ones for production deployment.
+See the above explanation about `auto-setup`.

+When upgrading, follow the release instrusctions if version upgrades require some configuration or schema changes.